boldingd/EclipsePhaseContent/notes.md

 ## Networks

 I keep messing up the network names, emberassingly enough.
-Quoted from the book, they are:
+Quoted from the book (CRB p.125), they are:

 - The @-list: the Circle-A list for anarchists, Barsoomians, Extropians, scum, and Titanians,